Disclosure Requirements and EMMA Filings

 Default dataIncompleteComprehensive

-The durable lesson: Municipal disclosure is less standardized, less frequent, and less enforced than corporate disclosure.
+The rule that survives: Municipal disclosure is less standardized, less frequent, and less enforced than corporate disclosure.
 This creates both risk (information gaps) and opportunity (investors who do the work gain edge).

 Mitigation Checklist